totakke/bosslint/README.md

 ### Configuration

-bosslint implicitly loads `~/.bosslint/config.edn` file.
+Bosslint implicitly loads `~/.bosslint/config.edn` file.

 Alternatively, you can specify a configuration file with `--config` option.